-On Monday, May 2, 2022 the Planning and Development Board held a public hearing in consideration of the FY23 Annual Action Plan.
-The Board voted to adopt the proposed plan and recommend it to the Mayor.

-The draft Annual Action Plan will be published on the City's website on Wednesday, April 20, 2022.
-The comment period began on May 2nd and will end on June 1, 2022.
-At the close of the comment period, the Annual Action Plan will be submitted to the Executive Office for approval before final submission to HUD.
+On Monday, May 2, 2022 the Planning and Development Board will hold a public hearing in consideration of the FY23 Annual Action Plan.
+The comment period will begin that same day.
+The draft Annual Action Plan will be published on the City website Wednesday, April 20, 2022.
+Once the comment period ends on May 31, 2021, the Annual Action Plan will be submitted to the Executive Office for approval.